All test sections

 When and who needs the test?

-- Monitoring the treatment of pancreatic pathology.
+- To monitor treatment of pancreatic pathology.

-- Monitoring treatment for pancreatic cancer.
+- To monitor treatment of pancreatic cancer.

 Biological material